 There is also a system of tracking to keep the roll aligned with the holes and an air powered motor to drive the roll via a gearbox, a governor to regulate the air motor speed regardless of pedal pressure, and often other pneumatic/valve units for sustain and soft hammer rail.

-Link to which brand of player mechanism is inside your pianola Player piano makers
+Follow this link to find which brand of player mechanism is inside your pianola: Player piano makers

 A full player action restoration takes between 2 to 3 weeks full time work for pedal uprights – grands and reproducing players take longer.
 It is a very labour intensive business as can be seen by the pictures below: